dashvlas/awesome-ios-interview/README.md

 https://itunes.apple.com/us/app/awesome-interview/id1187318406?l=ru&ls=1&mt=8

 ## Contribute
-App is updated once a week.
+⏰ App is updated once a week.

-Feel free to add your questions and tasks to database.
+👨🏼‍💻 Feel free to add your questions and tasks to database.

-Just fork the project and pull request.
+🚀Just fork the project and pull request.